scimulate/code_aster/README.md

 cd /your_project_path
 ```

 Run the following commands to enable GUI applications and start the container.
+Be sure to replace the sample tag "XX.X(y)" with any supported version number (14.6, 15.2, etc.).

 ```
 xhost +local:docker